bamblebam/credit-card-fraud-prediction/README.md

 ## Sub-sampling method
 Since the dataset is imbalanced we will need to perform some balancing techniques so that our model doesn't just assume that it is not a fraud.
-First since the Time and Amount column have not been dimensionally reduced we do so using PCA.
+First since the Time and Amount column have not been dimensionally reduced or scaled we scale it using RobustScaler.